ajskateboarder/scratch-git/README.md

 (out of date as of now)

 Some people are looking for better collaboration - not needing to form remix chains - and versioning with Scratch, so this a first step toward that.
+This integration is very work-in-progress, so expect bugs and significant changes.

 ## Usage